Airtnp/Notes/Papers/System/storm.md

       * lineage for each tuple? large memory usage
       * bitwise XORs: acker bolt keeps track of all the tuples and XOR checksum until zero
         * failure → timeout
-  * at most once: each tuple is either processed once, or dopped in the case of a failure
+  * at most once: each tuple is either processed once, or dropped in the case of a failure
     * data source holding a tuple with timeout